Moesif/moesif-servlet/README.md

 The SDK is implemented as a Java EE [Servlet Filter](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Filter.html) without importing large framework specific dependencies.
-Many frameworks are built on top of the Servlet API such as Spring, Apache Struts, etc.
+Many frameworks are built on top of the Servlet API such as Spring, Apache Struts, Jersey, etc.

-If your using a web framework that is built on the [Servlet API](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Servlet.html) such as Spring Boot, Spring MVC, and Apache Struts, then you can enable this SDK with minimal configuration.
+If your using a web framework that is built on the [Servlet API](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Servlet.html) such as Spring Boot, Spring MVC, Jersey, and Apache Struts, then you can enable this SDK with minimal configuration.

 Different web frameworks have different way of configuring filters.
 Please take a look at the framework specific examples or reach out to us for any questions.